-Releases of contaminants to the air during the demolition activities described above potentially can have impacts in terms of the resulting increases in air concentrations.
+Releases of contaminants to the air during the demolition activities described in Appendix A potentially can have impacts in terms of the resulting increases in air and soil concentrations.
 An atmospheric dispersion modeling analysis has been conducted to generate estimates of these concentrations.

-The air dispersion model AERMOD was selected for doing simulations of the potential air exposures from the proposed demolition of the PFP complex of buildings.
+The air dispersion model AERMOD was selected for doing simulations of the potential air and soil exposures from the proposed demolition of the structures at the Plutonium Facility Plant (PFP).
 The AERMOD modeling system is the preferred/recommended air dispersion model to be used in almost all circumstances, including for State Implementation Plans (SIP) revisions for existing sources and for New Source Review (NSR) and Prevention of Significant Deterioration (PSD) programs.
-In addition to being a recommended model, AERMOD also has modeling capabilities needed to address the dispersion from the proposed demolition of the PFP buildings.
+In addition to being a recommended model, AERMOD also has modeling capabilities needed to address the dispersion from the proposed demolition of the PFP structures.
 AERMOD includes formulations for addressing air dispersion in the immediate vicinity of air emission sources.
-The model has dry deposition algorithms that account for the particlesize distribution and density as well as local surface and meteorological conditions.
+The model has dry deposition algorithms that account for the particle-size distribution and density as well as local surface and meteorological conditions.
 Important in the selection of AERMOD for this application is its ability to address building wake effects; the current version of AERMOD incorporates the building wake formulations developed by EPRI.

 A potential limitation of AERMOD for Hanford applications is the model's use of straight-line trajectories for the modeled airborne plumes.
 This model feature means that the model cannot account for downwind changes in wind direction.
-The Hanford Site does have wind patterns and AERMOD may not be an appropriate model for modeling potential concentrations at far-field distances (i.e., beyond the Hanford Site boundary).
+The Hanford Site does have complex wind patterns and AERMOD may not be an appropriate model for modeling potential concentrations at far-field distances (i.e., beyond the Hanford Site boundary).
 However, AERMOD is quite appropriate for near-field plume simulations being conducted in this effort.

-Appendix C

-Air Dispersion Modeling Assumptions
+Appendix C Air Dispersion Modeling Assumptions